n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 ## Example Usage

-This workflow allows you to create a board, lists, and a card using the Wekan node.
-The workflow also allows you to update the card using the Wekan node.
+This workflow allows you to create a board and two lists called `To Do` and `Done` using the Wekan node.
+The workflow also allows you to create a card and update the list id of the card and move it from the `To Do` list to the `Done` list using the Wekan node.
 You can also find the [workflow](https://n8n.io/workflows/728) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Wekan]()